 Trend Identification Rules

-The key strength of the Floor Trader Trading System is its ability to keep you out of the market.
-It allows you to enter a trade only when there is a stable trend in place.
-This trait is essential for any retracement strategy.
+This aspect is a crucial strength of the Floor Trader Trading System.
+It allows you to consider a trade only if a stable trend is in place.
+This trait is critical for any sensible retracement strategy.

 Hence, the first step is to determine the trend.